ilastik/ilastik/README.md

   output = OutputSlot(stype=ArrayLike)

-  def execute(self, slot, roi, result):
+  def execute(self, slot, subindex, roi, result):
     # the following two lines query the inputs of the
     # operator for the specififed region of interest